- 6 to 8 medium red potatoes (about 2 to 2-1/2 pounds)

 - 1/4 cup butter, melted

-- Combine the sour cream, dressing, bacon, parsley and 1 cup cheese.
-Place potatoes in a greased 13x9-in. baking dish.
+- Cook the potatoes until tender; quarter (leaving skins on, if desired) and set aside.
+Combine sour cream, dressing, bacon, parsley and 1 cup of cheese.
+Place potatoes in a greased 13-in. x 9-in. baking dish.
 Pour sour cream mixture over potatoes and gently toss.
 Top with 1/2 cup of cheese.
-Combine cornflakes and butter; sprinkle over top.
+Combine corn flakes and butter; sprinkle over casserole.
 Bake at 350° for 40-45 minutes.
 Yield: 8 servings.

 Reviews forRanch Potato Casserole